Mindgreppers/lifemaker_web/content/_index.md

 weight: -270
 ---

-Lifemaker is a not-for-profit collaboration of self governed human families, living in, for and with *universal good*.
+Lifemaker is a not-for-profit collaboration of self governed families, living in and for *universal good*.
+It is neither a commune nor a cult.
+It is the model in application for undivided human society.
 The family members participate in, upkeep and co-host a complimentary and cooperative environment for sustainability, holistic nurture and universal consciousness.
 The working model, adopted by every family, has the following five dimensions:

 * Education - Understanding and realising the nature of self/life/human, existence as co-existence only and humane values.
 Also, useful knowledge & skills for living.
 * Health - mental and physical